django-oscar/django-oscar/README.rst

   that makes it possible to use `Wells Fargo Retail Services`_ as an order payment method.

+* django-oscar-saferpay_ - Integration with the saferpay payment gateway

 Let us know if you're writing a new one!

 .. _django-oscar-unicredit: https://bitbucket.org/marsim/django-oscar-unicredit/